Peripheral Stent Market Size and Share

 Peripheral Stent Market Analysis by Mordor Intelligence

-The peripheral stents market reached USD 5.75 billion in 2025 and is on track to climb to USD 8.19 billion by 2030, reflecting a 7.34% CAGR.
+The peripheral stents market size was valued at USD 5.75 billion in 2025 and estimated to grow from USD 6.17 billion in 2026 to reach USD 8.73 billion by 2031, at a CAGR of 7.24% during the forecast period (2026-2031).
 The upward curve stems from rising peripheral artery disease (PAD) prevalence, rapid product innovation, and greater reliance on minimally invasive treatments that shorten recovery times.
 Growing life expectancy, steady procedure volume growth, and the expanding footprint of ambulatory surgical centers (ASCs) keep demand steady.
 The peripheral stents market is also benefiting from breakthrough approvals of drug-eluting and bio-resorbable scaffolds, which broaden therapeutic options and improve long-term patency.[1]Abbott, “Abbott's Breakthrough Dissolving Stent Receives FDA Approval for Arteries Below the Knee,” Abbott Newsroom, abbott.mediaroom.com Consolidation among leading device makers adds competitive energy as companies scale portfolios and enter new clinical niches.

 Key Report Takeaways